Nikhilkolasani007/AI---Agentics-Applucation-Tracking-System-Mini-SaaS-with-AI-Agents/README.md

-# Beta Hyd - AI Talent Evaluation Platform
+# AI - Agentics Application Tracking System Mini SaaS with AI Agents

 This project is a comprehensive AI-powered talent evaluation platform capable of analyzing resumes, GitHub profiles, and LinkedIn profiles to provide a holistic candidate score.